Statement on Educational Effectiveness:

 - Strength of Spiritual Life

-Overall, graduates report a solid preparation in the skills knowledge, and spiritual life needed for ministry, whether it is ordained or lay.
+Overall, graduates report a solid preparation in the skills, knowledge, and spiritual life needed for ministry, whether it is ordained or lay.
 One other statistic is very informative.
 In the past 7 years, only one Master of Divinity graduate has left ordained ministry.
 That is a rate four times better than other Roman Catholic institutions.
 OST and her partner institutions, such as Assumption Seminary, prepare students well for life as parish ministers.
+Our graduates strongly agree with the statement, “I would come here again.”
+(Table 21)

 Our graduation rates are as follows: